 Skyrocketing lumber prices in 2020 and early 2021 caused the average price of a new single-family home to increase by nearly $30,000.
 The latest framing lumber prices are down significantly from their peak in May, but are trending upward yet again.
 NAHB continues to work with government officials to develop long-term solutions to the broader supply challenges that threaten housing affordability across the nation.

-The prices listed below provide an overview of the behaviors within the U.S. framing lumber pricing market.
-The information is sourced each week using the Random Lengths Framing Lumber Composite, which is comprised using prices from the highest volume-producing regions of the U.S. and Canada.
+The price tracker below provides an overview of the behaviors within the U.S. framing lumber pricing market.
+The information is sourced each week using the Random Lengths Framing Lumber Composite which is comprised using prices from the highest volume-producing regions of the U.S. and Canada.